 Step 2.
 It will automatically choose the source for you.
 You just need to choose another location as destination path.

 Step 3.
-You can click Options to set backup encryption, compression, email notification, etc. Click Schedule to set automatic backup based on four modes: Daily, Weekly, Monthly, Event trigger respectively.
+You can click Options to set backup encryption, compression, email notification, etc. Click Schedule to set automatic backup based on five modes: Daily, Weekly, Monthly, Event trigger, USB plug in respectively.

 At last, click Start Backup.